paulo-seixal/drug_sensitivity/README.md

 ![shap](data/Shap_analysis.png)

-In SHAP analysis, it is possible to infer that the drugs Fingerprints are the most important features for the prediction of IC50.
-However, only 3 cell lines (TJP1; SDC4; SLC27A5) appear in the top 20 features that contribute the most to the IC50 prediction.
+In SHAP analysis, it is possible to infer that the drug's fingerprints are the most important features for the prediction of IC50.
+Only 3 genes (TJP1; SDC4; SLC27A5) appear in the top 20 features that contribute the most to the IC50 prediction.

 ### Deep-learning Models

-For deep-learning models, we based our implementation on [Delora et al., 2022](https://github.com/BioSystemsUM/drug_response_pipeline).
-The model is trained for 100 epochs with early stopping patience of 10.
-The model is trained on a single GPU (NVIDIA GeForce RTX 3050TI).
+For deep learning models, we based our implementation on [Delora et al., 2022](https://github.com/BioSystemsUM/drug_response_pipeline).
+The models were trained for 100 epochs with early stopping patience of 10.
+Each model was trained on a single GPU (NVIDIA GeForce RTX 3050TI).

 | Model | RMSE | MSE | MAE | R2 |
 | --- | --- | --- | --- | --- |